 The provider had put systems in place to promote the safeguarding of residents and protect them from the risk of abuse.
-Some improvement was required with regard to the documentation in place for PRN "as required" psychotropic medication.

 There was a policy on the protection of vulnerable adults in place.
 Staff members spoken to by the inspector were knowledgeable regarding the contents of this policy.
 All staff who attended the centre had received training in the protection of vulnerable adults and the person in charge had a system in place to ensure that this training was up to date and provided to all new staff.
 Residents stated that they felt safe and secure in the centre and knew what to do if they ever felt they had been mistreated.
 Residents told the inspector they could confide in the staff if they had concerns or issues which troubled them.